Indianapolis: Primary and secondary schools

+Beech Grove City Schools and Speedway School Town only include sections of excluded cities.

-IPS is the largest district in the city with an annual enrollment of 23,000 students attending 60 schools.
-In 2015, IPS began contracting with charter organizations and nonprofit school managers to operate failing district schools as innovation schools.
-About 37% of IPS students are enrolled in 20 innovation schools, which are run independently but accountable to the Board of School Commissioners, with the remaining 63% of students attending 39 neighborhood or magnet schools.
-About 18,000 students are enrolled in tuition-free Mayor-Sponsored Charter Schools (MSCS), as authorized by the Indianapolis Mayor's Office of Education Innovation and Indianapolis Charter School Board.
+Indianapolis Public Schools is the largest district in the city, enrolling about 23,000 students across 60 schools.
+In 2015, the district began contracting with charter organizations and nonprofit managers to operate failing schools.
+About 63% of the district's students attend traditional neighborhood or magnet schools, while the remaining 37% are enrolled in independently managed schools.
+About 18,000 students are enrolled in tuition-free charter schools sponsored by the Indianapolis Mayor's Office of Education Innovation and Indianapolis Charter School Board.

-Two state-supported residential schools located in the city are the Indiana School for the Blind and Visually Impaired and Indiana School for the Deaf.
+Indianapolis is home to two state-supported residential schools, the Indiana School for the Blind and Visually Impaired and Indiana School for the Deaf.
 According to the Indiana Department of Education, about 75 private, parochial, and independent charter schools operate throughout Marion County.
 Roman Catholic and Christian parochial primary and secondary schools are most prevalent.

-Higher education

-Indianapolis' higher education landscape is dominated by Indiana University–Purdue University Indianapolis (IUPUI), a public university formed in 1969 after the branch campuses of Indiana University and Purdue University merged.
-IUPUI is classified as an urban research university, enrolling 30,000 students in 450 undergraduate, graduate, and professional programs offered by 17 schools.
-Notable schools include the Herron School of Art and Design, Kelley School of Business, O'Neill School of Public and Environmental Affairs, Robert H. McKinney School of Law, and the Indiana University School of Medicine, among the largest medical schools in the U.S.
+Notable independent private schools include the International School of Indiana, the Orchard School, and Park Tudor School in Meridian Hills.

+Colleges and universities

+The city is home to two four-year public university campuses: Indiana University Indianapolis and Purdue University in Indianapolis.
+The two institutions jointly operated Indiana University–Purdue University Indianapolis (IUPUI) until its dissolution in 2024.
+IU Indianapolis is an R1 urban research university that enrolls about 25,000 students in 330 different bachelor's, master's, and doctoral degree programs.
+It is home to 17 degree-granting schools, including the main campus of the IU School of Medicine, the largest medical school by enrollment in the U.S. Purdue University in Indianapolis is considered an extension of its flagship campus in West Lafayette.

-Indiana's statewide community college system, Ivy Tech, enrolls some 21,000 full-time students at two full-service campuses, one learning site, and the Automotive Technology Center in the Indianapolis service area.
-Other public institutions with satellite campuses in the city include Ball State University's R. Wayne Estopinal College of Architecture and Planning, Purdue Polytechnic Institute, and Vincennes University.
+Ivy Tech, Indiana's statewide community college system, enrolls some 21,000 full-time students at its Downtown Indianapolis campus.
+Other public institutions with satellite campuses in the city include Ball State University's Estopinal College of Architecture and Planning, Purdue Polytechnic Institute, and Vincennes University.

 Two secular private universities are based in Indianapolis.
 Founded in 1855, Butler University serves an enrollment of about 5,000 from its Butler–Tarkington campus.
 Martin University, Indiana's only Predominantly Black Institution, was founded in 1977 and is located in the Martindale–Brightwood neighborhood.
 Indiana Tech maintains a branch campus in the city.
-Two seminaries are based in the city: Bishop Simon Bruté College Seminary and Christian Theological Seminary.
-Three religiously affiliated universities based in the city are Indiana Bible College, University of Indianapolis, and Marian University.
-Indiana Wesleyan University operates a satellite campus in Indianapolis.
+Two seminaries are located in the city: Bishop Simon Bruté College Seminary and Christian Theological Seminary.
+Three religiously affiliated universities based in the city are Indiana Bible College, the University of Indianapolis, and Marian University.
+The College of Biblical Studies and Indiana Wesleyan University operate satellite sites in Indianapolis.

-More than 40 collegiate fraternities and sororities are headquartered in the Indianapolis metropolitan area, the largest concentration in North America.